Losant/losant-rest-js/docs/dataTableRows.md

-# Data Tables Actions
+# Data Table Rows Actions

-Details on the various actions that can be performed on the Data Tables resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Data Table Rows resource, including the expected parameters and the potential responses.

 ##### Contents